-Today, you will be learning to create a button and disable a button in HTML, CSS, and JavaScript.
-Are you ready?
-Let's do it!
+Today, you will be learning to design a button and disable a button in HTML, CSS, and JavaScript.
+Disabling a button is common practice in the coding world.
+You or your team may need to disable a button to prevent access to an application.

 Let's begin by creating a button with HTML, the computer code that constructs websites.
 HTML is like the groundwork of your site.
 Here is the code for a basic button: